-The Last Cornish Mines, this is an introduction to the Cornish Mines that worked in the recent years from the 1980’s.
-Regrettably by the time I had discovered Cornwall, all of them apart from South Crofty had closed, however the sites were photo rich and interesting, but Dangerous.
+Last Cornish Mines, this page is an introduction to the Cornish Mines that worked in the recent years from the 1970’s up to 1998.
+Regrettably, by the time I had discovered Cornwall, all of them apart from South Crofty Mine had closed.
+However the remaining sites were photo rich and interesting, but Dangerous.

 I was honoured to know some of them.